What Is a User Story?

 Degree of Detail

-Use cases cover more ground by showing how the user ought to interact with the system and how the system should reciprocate.
-They go into more detail about the individual steps in a feature’s process.
+Use cases cover more ground by showing how the user should interact with the system.

-On the other hand, use cases can take more time to put together as they detail each step and are often represented in a diagram.
+On the other hand, use cases can take more time to put together.

 This makes use cases potentially more helpful in a practical sense for identifying friction points in the process.